alexandroid000/improv/moco_paper/moco_paper.md

 \newcommand{\by}[1]{& \qquad \text{ #1 }}

 \abstract{
-We introduce a new software tool, Improv, a programming language for high-level description of robot motion, integrated with immediate simulation of the resulting movement ("live-coding" for robots).
-The system is composed of a domain-specific language, which compiles to instructions which control the robot, either in simulation or reality.
-Simulation is done through a Haskell client for ROS.
-ROS ("Robot Operating System") is an open-source robot software framework which is widely used in academia and industry, and is supported by many commercially available robots.
-The compilation step is performed whenever the user saves changes to their program file, creating a "live-coding" interface which works with any text editor and provides immediate visual feedback in the robot simulator.
-The domain-specific language is inspired by choreographic techniques, and allows for several ways of composing and transforming movement primitives, such as reversing movements in space and time, and changing the relative timing of movements.
-Currently, *Improv* can be used to control any robot which uses the `Twist` message type in ROS, and has been tested with TurtleBot robots in the Gazebo simulation engine.
-The intended users of this tool are anyone looking for an accessible way to generate robot motion, such as educators, artists, and researchers.
+This paper introduces the Improv system, a programming language for high-level description of robot motion with immediate visualization of the resulting motion on a physical or simulated robot.
+The intended users of this tool are anyone looking to quickly generate robot motion, such as educators, artists, and researchers.
+The system includes a domain-specific language, inspired by choreographic techniques, which allows for several ways of composing and transforming movements such as reversing movements in space and time and changing their relative timing.
+Instructions in the Improv programming language are then executed with roshask, a Haskell client for ROS ("Robot Operating System").
+ROS is an open-source robot software framework which is widely used in academia and industry, and integrated with many commercially available robots.
+However, the ROS interface can be difficult to learn, especially for people without technical training.
+This paper presents a "live coding" interface for ROS compatible with any text editor, by executing whenever the user saves changes.
+Currently, Improv can be used to control any robot compatible with the `Twist` ROS message type (which sets linear and rotational velocity).
+This paper presents Improv implementations with the two-dimensional simulator Turtlesim, as well as three-dimensional TurtleBots in the Gazebo simulation engine.
 }

 Introduction